wehappit/nsequence/README.md

 - **Nearest Term Search**: NSequence allows you to find the index of the nearest term to a given value in the sequence.
 It provides flexibility in handling tie-breakers and preferences.

+- **Support for Iterator Protocol**: NSequence supports the iterator protocol, allowing seamless iteration over sequence elements.

+- **Sequence Protocol Compatibility**: NSequence adheres to the sequence protocol, ensuring compatibility with other Python sequences and enabling familiar operations such as indexing and slicing.

 ## Installation